mmontalbo/grim_rust/README.md

   completed workstream and nudging the “Active Threads” / “Next Steps”) so the next contributor sees the new priority without having to chase context in the commit log.
+- Run `tools/install_git_hooks.sh` once to install the shared `commit-msg` hook;
+  it calls `tools/lint_commit.py` so commits without Why/What bullets are rejected instead of slipping into history.
 - If the commit subject/Why/What spacing trips you up, run `git config commit.template tools/commit_template.txt` once—the template
   pre-populates the blank line and bullet blocks so you only fill in the text.